ap0llo/markdown-generator/docs/apireference/Grynwald/MarkdownGenerator/MdLeafBlock/index.md

 **Assembly:** Grynwald.MarkdownGenerator

-Base class for all types of leaf blocks (blocks that cannot contain other blocks) For specification see https:\/\/spec.commonmark.org\/0.28\/\#leaf\-blocks
+Base class for all types of leaf blocks (blocks that cannot contain other blocks) For specification see [CommonMark \- Leaf blocks](https://spec.commonmark.org/0.28/#leaf-blocks).

 ```csharp
 public abstract class MdLeafBlock : MdBlock